Tuning the Magnetic and Electronic Properties of Monolayer VI3 by 3d Transition Metal Doping: A First-Principles Study: Introduction

-While many studies have been focused on \ch{CrI_3}, a recent rediscovery of \ch{VI_3} has attracted enormous interest to \ch{VI_3} research \cite{kong2019vi3}.
+While many studies have been focused on \ch{CrI_3}, a recent rediscovery \cite{kong2019vi3} of \ch{VI_3} has attracted enormous interest to \ch{VI_3} research.
 Similar to the \ch{CrI_3} structure, V centers in an octahedral environment with a V honeycomb arrangement in the plane.
-However, the electron configurations of \ch{Cr^3+} and \ch{V^3+} are different. \ch{Cr^3+} has three valence electrons filled into all three \ch{t_{2g}} electronic states while \ch{V^3+} only partially fills two electrons in the degenerate \ch{t_{2g}} electronic states, which in turn offers more possibilities for tuning.
+However, the electron configurations of \ch{Cr^3+} and \ch{V^3+} are different. \ch{Cr^3+} has three valence electrons filled into all three \ch{t_{2g}} electronic states, whereas \ch{V^3+} only partially fills two electrons in the degenerate \ch{t_{2g}} electronic states, which in turn offers more possibilities for tuning.
 Current simulation studies have indicated that the enhancement of magnetic properties of \ch{VI_3} by strain, interstitial V doping, or substitutional doping of TMs is effective \cite{yang2020enhancement, baskurt2020vanadium, an2019tuning}.
-In addition, Kong et al. \cite{kong2019vi3} has experimentally revealed vacant interstitial sites within the honeycomb layers that appear to be partially occupied by a small amount of V. Therefore, it is chemically possible to interstitial dope different TM atoms to tune the magnetic and electronic property of \ch{VI_3}.
-This motivates us to extend this doping idea to 3d transition metals so that the systematic study of spintronics property on 3dTM interstitial doped \ch{VI_3} can be conducted for the very first time.
+In addition, Kong et al. \cite{kong2019vi3} has experimentally revealed vacant interstitial sites within the honeycomb layers that appear to be partially occupied by a small amount of V. Therefore, it is chemically possible to interstitially dope different TM atoms to tune the magnetic and electronic property of \ch{VI_3}.
+Motivated by these findings, we decided to interstitially dope \ch{VI_3} with eight 3d transition metals so that a systematic study of spintronic property on these materials can be conducted.

-In this paper, we use first-principles calculations to investigate the electronic and magnetic properties of 3dTM-doped \ch{VI_3}.
-We show that \ch{VI_3} not only has excellent electronic and magnetic properties but also demonstrates the immense potential for designing various spintronics materials by tuning its properties to half-metallic, half-semiconductor, or bipolar magnetic semiconductor applications.
-We first describe our methodology for calculating the band gaps and magnetizations of these materials.
-Next, we comprehensively analyzed and discussed these results of our calculations for each of the dopant materials.
-Finally, we summarized the effectiveness of 3d TM doping for spintronics applications.
+In this paper, we use first-principles calculations to investigate the electronic and magnetic properties of 3d TM-doped \ch{VI_3}.
+We show that \ch{VI_3} not only has excellent electronic and magnetic properties but also demonstrates the immense potential for designing various spintronic materials by tuning its properties to half-metallic semiconductor, half-semiconductor, or bipolar magnetic semiconductor applications.
+We first describe our methodology for calculating the band gaps and magnetization of these materials.
+Next, we comprehensively analyze and discuss these results of our calculations for each of the dopant materials.
+Finally, we summarize the effectiveness of 3d TM doping for semiconductor spintronic applications.